 We have all been angry at one point in time or another and released our fury onto others, possibly hurting the very people we love.

-Have you experienced being unable to have a good anger release because the person or people in your life won’t let you express it?
+Have you experienced being unable to have a proper anger release because the person or people in your life won’t let you express it?

-Have you ever buried your anger, or gone into denial, which over time can make you feel even angrier and even guilty for feeling anger?
+Ever buried your anger or gone into denial, which over time, can make you feel even angrier and even guilty for feeling anger?

 Facts About Anger